verb (used with object)

 verb (used without object)

 Origin of quicken

 I shifted and put the casing in my pocket, and when I did, I felt a quickening from my stomach to my jaw.

 Josh Rogin and Eli Lake report on Obama's quickening war campaign.

-To reach the stage of pregnancy when the fetus can be felt
+- (of a pregnant woman) to reach the stage of pregnancy at which movements of the fetus can be felt